TABLE OF CONTENTS

 Nutritional deficiencies can cause marijuana nutrient burn that turns leaves yellow, curling leaves, purple stems, and overall weaker plants.
 For a full breakdown of the different types of nutritional deficiencies that can affect your plant, check out our blog post on cannabis nutrient disorders.

-CTU’s curriculum covers cannabis cultivation, cannabis cooking, cannabis medicine, cannabis laws, cannabis business, cannabis careers, and so much more.
+Learn how to grow cannabis, cook with cannabis, cannabis medicine, cannabis laws, cannabis business, cannabis careers, and so much more.
 Start learning everything you ever wanted to know about the cannabis plant!